Louibens/PP3-hangman/README.md

 This is a game of Hangman built using Python which runs in the Code Institute mock terminal on Heroku.
 Users will be able to enter their username, play the game of hangman and view a leaderboard.
+The leaderboard and a list of words are stored on a google sheet.

 ## Index – Table of Contents